quiqr/quiqr-community-templates/pull_request_template.md

 - Your entry should be added at the bottom of the `Templates` section.
 - The title of your entry should be title-cased.
 - The suggested Quiqr Template complies with the below requirements.
+- Entries have a description, unless the title is descriptive enough by itself.
+It rarely is though.

 ## Requirements for your Quiqr Template